Analysts weigh in on the blockchain outlook, including how the landscape will continue to transform in 2020 with the bitcoin halving.

 Blockchain outlook 2020: Use case expansion

 If harnessed correctly, blockchain has the potential to be applied across a number of use cases.
-These include tracing financial transactions, as seen between Reliance Industries (NSE:RELIANCE) and HSBC (NYSE:HSBC), and identity verification applied through SecureKey, built on IBM’s (NYSE:IBM) blockchain platform.
+A couple of examples include tracing financial transactions, as seen between Reliance Industries (NSE:RELIANCE) and HSBC (NYSE:HSBC), and identity verification applied through SecureKey, built on IBM’s (NYSE:IBM) blockchain platform.
 Still, scalability issues remain.

-In addition, Yoon said that she hopes to see heightened interoperability between blockchain protocols looking ahead.
+In addition, Yoon said that she hopes to see heightened interoperability between blockchain protocols.

 “I’m hoping a new theme for 2020 will be a focus on interoperability of various protocols and platforms.
-Right now, there are many different platforms that are competing for users,” said Yoon.
-“Without one emerging as the clear winner, I think it will be more important to develop the ability for different platforms to be able to connect and to “speak” to each other.”
+Right now, there are many different platforms that are competing for users,” she said.
+“Without one emerging as the clear winner, I think it will be more important to develop the ability for different platforms to be able to connect and to ‘speak’ to each other.”

 Blockchain outlook 2020: Institutionalization

-Counter to expectations, the wall of institutional interest in crypto took off slower than expected in 2019, said Martin.
-“The average crypto head fund assets under management (AUM) is still sitting around five and a half million.
-It’s a drop in the bucket for a traditional asset hedge fund,” said Martin.
+Counter to expectations, institutional interest in crypto took off slower than expected in 2019, David Martin, chief investment officer at Blockforce Capital, told INN.
+“The average crypto hedge fund’s assets under management (AUM) are still sitting around US$5.5 million.
+It’s a drop in the bucket for a traditional asset hedge fund.”

-Currently, demand from institutional investors has remained cautious; looking ahead, demand will likely move at a similar pace, Martin said.
+Currently, demand from institutional investors has remained cautious; looking ahead, it will likely move at a similar pace, Martin commented.

-According to the Gartner (NYSE:IT) hype cycle report, blockchain is entering the trough of disillusionment, a period during which interest wanes in the market.
-“2020 will continue the institutionalization and it’s a long, drawn out process that’s going to be slower than everybody expects,” said Martin.
+According to Gartner’s (NYSE:IT) hype cycle report, blockchain is entering the trough of disillusionment, a period during which interest wanes in the market.
+“2020 will continue the institutionalization, and it’s a long, drawn out process that’s going to be slower than everybody expects,” said Martin.

 Despite this, Grayscale, the largest digital asset manager with US$2 billion in AUM, reported that 84 percent of new fund inflows were from institutional investors in its second quarter Digital Asset Investment Report.

 Perhaps one of the most anticipated events taking place in 2020 will be the bitcoin halving in May.
-Halvings typically occur every four years — or every 210,000 blocks — which will cut next year’s reward for bitcoin miners from 12.5 bitcoins to 6.5 bitcoins.
+Halvings typically occur every four years — or every 210,000 blocks — and next year’s will cut the reward for bitcoin miners from 12.5 bitcoins to 6.5 bitcoins.